Amazon Affiliate Disclosure: I receive a percentage of revenue if you buy from Amazon on my blog (at no cost to you).

 - Pond ecosystems, fish, frogs, toads, salmon, the anatomy of jellyfish, and much more.

 That is a basic-but-incomplete table of contents.
-There are picture on every page of the corresponding content, such as the earth’s landforms, constellations, types of flowers, dendrochronology (that is, counting tree rings), ground squirrels, flying squirrels, gila monsters, bighorn sheep, porcupines, and northern elephant seals.
+There are pictures on every page of the corresponding content, such as the earth’s landforms, constellations, types of flowers, dendrochronology (that is, counting tree rings), ground squirrels, flying squirrels, gila monsters, bighorn sheep, porcupines, and northern elephant seals.

 There is not much information given to each animal, but there are enough animals that kids will be enthralled.
 Now, the illustrations aren’t as detailed nor as sharp as Marni Fylling’s illustrations in Fiona Cohen’s Curious Kids Nature Guide, but they’re still really nice and detailed, and kids will love them.

 There is a good bit of cursive in the book.
 It doesn’t seem to follow a pattern though.
 Some object or animal names are written in cursive, others in print.
 Then, some explanations or notes will be in cursive, others in print.
 Some of the scientific names for plants and animals are written in cursive, and again, others are not.
 Kids who have not yet learned cursive will have trouble reading the cursive parts of the book.
 If so, you could employ an older sibling to help them with reading it.
-The’ll get to enjoy the book together.
+Then they’ll get to enjoy the book together.

 This is a thick fun book that I think kids will enjoy reading through over and over.
 Micah’s still too young, but my wife and I think this is great, and we can’t wait to read through it with him.
 We’d like to get the other books in the series too, mentioned below.
 If you’re looking for other nature books, you could combine this with Fiona Cohen’s Curious Kids Nature Guide: Exploring the Amazing Outdoors of the Pacific Northwest.
 You could also buy the rest of the collection: Farm Anatomy and Food Anatomy.
 Unlike Cohen’s book, this book covers animals from a broader range of area.